tensorbase/tensorbase/docs/get_started_users.md

+# Get Started for Users

+> If you are a developer, you may want to start from sources, read [Get Started for Developers](/docs/get_started_developers.md).

 0. ensure you have the binary of ClickHouse client

     + Download from the [ClickHouse release page](https://github.com/ClickHouse/ClickHouse/releases), stable release is recommended.